Giant Panda: Profile and Information

 Predators and threats

-Adult giant pandas have no natural enemies within their calm, bamboo-filled environment due to the large size of their habitat.
+Adult giant pandas have no natural enemies within their calm, bamboo-filled environment due to their large habitat size.

 However, the cubs are utterly defenseless before they are at least one year old and are exploited by larger predators like Leopards and Prey Birds.